boldenamsterdam/htmlcache/README.md

 ## Credits

-Made with ❤️ by [Bolden](http://www.bolden.nl) – It's free to use, but if you insist 😄 donate [here](https://www.paypal.me/boldenamsterdam)
+Made with ❤️ by Bolden – free to use and feedback is much appreciated!

 Based – but rewritten, on the HTML Cache by CraftAPI in 2016